Affordable Homeownership IS Within Reach!

 - Currently live or work in Bucks County

-- Willing to partner with Habitat Bucks in completing up to 375 “sweat equity” hours and participating in media coverage
+- Willing to partner with Habitat Bucks in completing a minimum of 200 “sweat equity” hours and participating in media coverage

 - Have a stable income and satisfactory credit history